alexholliz/alexholliz.github.io/docs/_posts/2021-06-11-building-an-unreal-4-game-build-agent-ami-with-packer.md

 Install the [AWS CLI](https://aws.amazon.com/cli/)

-Then hope over to your home directory (where that is depends on your OS) and make the [config and credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+Then hop over to your home directory (where that is depends on your OS) and make the [config and credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 Those will look something like the following, with your S3 User's access key ID, secret access key, and region in place.